How To Update Voter Information

 The Supervisor of Elections office is prohibited from processing signed, written party change requests received after the registration deadline until after the primary.

 Voters who have moved within the county since the last election should report their new residence address to the Supervisor of Elections office before going to vote.
 Reporting address changes will help avoid problems at the polls and enable the Supervisor of Elections office to issue an updated voter information card that reflects the changes.
-Voters failing to advise the Supervisor of Elections office of an address change may find their polling location and election districts have changed and may be referred to a different precinct on Election Day before being permitted to vote.
+Voters who do not notify the Supervisor of Elections office of an address change may find their polling location and election districts have changed and may be directed to a different precinct on Election Day before being permitted to vote.

 Changes to a voter's address can be made using the address change form, or by calling or emailing the Supervisor of Elections office: (239) 252-VOTE (8683) or SupervisorofElections@colliergov.net.